 Q. Do you have a list of Burbank’s sales through Sempra, which were made pursuant to the DOE Orders?

-A. Yesfor informational purposes only, I have See attached a spreadsheet (Exhibit No. BUR-2), which lists Burbank’s sales pursuant to the DOE Orders In addition, the following table lists: (1) Burbank’s sales to the ISO during the refund period; (2) Burbank’s sales during the period of the DOE Orders (55 days); and (3) Burbank’s sales on the days that the ISO filed certifications with the DOE (34 days).
+A. Yes, I have attached a spreadsheet (Exhibit No. BUR-2), which lists Burbank’s sales pursuant to the DOE Orders.
+In addition, the following table lists: (1) Burbank’s sales to the ISO during the refund period; (2) Burbank’s sales during the period of the DOE Orders (55 days); and (3) Burbank’s sales on the days that the ISO filed certifications with the DOE (34 days).